Undergraduate Professional Presentation Travel Grants (UPPT Grants)

 This program provides partial support for current undergraduate students to present at professional conferences/meetings.
 The term "presentation" covers events such as podium (oral) or poster presentations as well as events such as juried art exhibits.
 The eligibility requirements below apply to this program.

-- A student must be the first author on the accepted abstract/presentation/artist statement and give a presentation/performance at a professional meeting, conference, or exhibit.
+- A student must be an author on the accepted abstract/presentation/artist statement AND present/perform the work at a professional meeting, conference, or exhibit.

 - The meeting/conference must include a peer-review process.
 Invited presentations or volunteer presentations are not covered under the UPPT grant program.